braidn/Knowledge-Repo/RailsOverview.md

 * When creating custom routes or `member routes` follow:
 	* the syntax to do it in routes.rb is: `get :methodName, on: :member`
 	* sorta cryptic but it produces `methodName_modelName`, the url, and sets the action and controller
-	* a `:member` route will return a single resource
+	* a `:member` route will return a single resource (bills/id/customRoute)
-	* and a `:collection` route will return a collection of resources
+	* and a `:collection` route will return a collection of resources (bills/customRoute)
-	* each route needs to be described in this way
+	* each custom route needs to be described in this way

 ###Forms